 Best Retail Rewards Credit Card

-If you’re not much of a traveller another option is to earn rewards to use at places you spend money.
+If you’re not much of a traveler another option is to earn rewards to use at places you spend money.
 The PC Financial World Mastercard will earn you PC points to save money on your grocery bill.
 If you shop at Superstore (or other Loblaws stores) and already collect PC points this, no fee option might be a good choice for you.
 Another good option, if you’re a Rogers customer, is the Rogers First Rewards Mastercard.
-This is another no fee option that can earn you money off your phone bill.
+This is another no-fee option that can earn you money off your phone bill.
 The Scotiabank Scene Visa is also a good option if you’re a frequent movie goer, but they did just increase the number of points you need to get into Imax or other premium movies so keep that in mind.